Federal Aviation Administration (FAA), DOT.

 The FAA's authority to issue rules on aviation safety is found in Title 49 of the United States Code.
 Subtitle I, Section 106 describes the authority of the FAA Administrator.
 Subtitle VII, Aviation Programs, describes in more detail the scope of the agency's authority.

-The FAA proposes to amend the airworthiness regulations in Title 14, Code of Federal Regulations (14 CFR) part 25 related to lightning protection for fuel systems
+The FAA is amending the airworthiness regulations in title 14, Code of Federal Regulations (14 CFR) part 25 related to the lightning protection of fuel systems

 (including fuel tank structure